 From our modern perspective, that might sound absurd, but Zagarri notes that it was also a far cry from treating (white) women as subhuman or second-class humans unworthy of possessing rights—the position many of these same commenters assigned to enslaved people.

-Ladies’ magazines began printing satirical accounts of all-female legislatures that aimed to “raise the necessary supply of husbands throughout the United States” or “be the sole judges, as to the propriety, or impropriety, of their own dress and fashion… [and] enact penalties and punishments of offenders.”
+Ladies’ magazines began printing satirical accounts of all-female legislatures that aimed to “raise the necessary supply of husbands throughout the United States” or “be the sole judges, as to the propriety, or impropriety, of their own dress and fashion… [and] exact penalties and punishments of offenders.”

-Even if it joked about at first, the idea of rights for women necessarily opened the door to arguments about women’s political participation, which, a century later, finally won U.S. women the vote.
+Even if it joked about it at first, the idea of rights for women necessarily opened the door to arguments about women’s political participation, which, a century later, finally won U.S. women the vote.